debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/user-level.md

 * Check `btc-rpc-explorer` package for a nice graphical interface.
 * You need `sudo` to run `bitcoin-cli`, group support not implemented yet, PRs welcome.
 * `bitcoin-cli` is not actual binary, it forwards your commands to the real binary in order to work out of the box
-* If `bitcoin-cli` detects that you don't have the permission for *full* access to `bitcoind` it will use public:public if you have `bitcoin-timechain-$network` instlled.
+* If `bitcoin-cli` detects that you don't have the permission for *full* access to `bitcoind` it will use public:public if you have `bitcoin-timechain-$network` installed.
 * `bitcoin-tx` is not packaged yet because I'm not sure into which package it should go
 * Use `bitcoin-cli -chain=regtest` for regtest (assuming `bitcoin-regtest` is installed).